alexdaffern/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 ### Conjugation Table
 - Include conjugation endings needed in Finnish and the adverb in English in two columns
 - Indicate if the word is verb conjugation noun conjugation and include the necessary case
-- if needed show an additional table for the Finnish adessive endings (eg. ssä, llä, lla).
+- if needed show an additional table for the Finnish adessive/inessive endings (eg. ssä, llä, lla).
 Account for cononant gradation as well.